hugobeyer/rooftops/README.md

 - `Assets/Materials/`: Contains materials and textures
 - `Assets/Meshes/`: Contains 3D models

+This doc is in no way org yet.

 ## Development Setup

-1. Unity Version: 2022.3 or later
+1. Unity Version: 6.0 or later
-2. Clone this repository
-3. Open the project in Unity
 4. Open the Main scene in `Assets/Scenes/Main.unity`

 ## Game Features